Pluteus cervinus Fawn Pluteus Shipley Country Park,

 concolorous with cap.
 Stem, up to 6 cm extremely thin like hair,

-Same as previous photograph but showing underside
+as previous photograph but showing underside

 Phallus impudicus Common Stinkhorn, Center Parcs, Sherwood